robtejada/robtejada.github.io/about.md

 ## General Interests  <!-- WHY: committees scan the first 100 words -->
 I’m a **final-year PhD candidate in astrophysics at Princeton University** working with Prof. **Adam Burrows**.
 A better understanding of the gas giants in our Solar System will grant us a better understanding of the formation and evolution of gas giant exoplanets more broadly.
-As a result, my work thus far has encompassed the evolution of Jupiter, Saturn, (and soon) Uraunus, and Neptune.
+As a result, my work thus far has encompassed the evolution of Jupiter, Saturn, (and soon) Uranus and Neptune.
 I plan to extend this work to sub-Neptunes and other gas giant exoplanets in the near future.
 I will be on the academic job market in **Fall 2025**.